hashicorp/terraform/website/docs/internals/provider-fqns.html.md

 spelunking through the source code.

 ## Prerequisites

-You should be familiar with the following concepts before reading about provider FQNs:
+You should be familiar with the following concepts before continuing:

+### Terraform Registry
+modules, providers, provider auto-install

 ### Terraform Registry namespace